Collaborate, a case-based mentoring scheme

 "Pro bono work has given me an opportunity to bring in junior barristers on bigger cases.
 Not only does that give them exposure to different kinds of work, but it also gives me an opportunity to practice the skills that come with leading other barristers."

-Justin Bates, Landmark Chambers
+Justin Bates KC, Landmark Chambers